cbeauchesne/flask-camp/docs/schema-validation.md

 ## Conditionnal schemas

+TODO move in recipes, and remove namespace ref

-One common need is to define schema only for a given namespace.
+One common need is to define schema conditionnaly ... for a given namespace.
 A good design to achieve this is to declare as many schema as you have namespace:

 ```json
 {